UCarr81/README-Generator/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
-Empower your open-source project with a professionally-crafted README.md file using this command-line utility.
+Empower your open-source project with README.md file using this command-line utility.
 With seamless integration of the Inquirer package, it transforms the process of documentation, making it effortless to share your project.
-The README it produces contains essential project insights, including its purpose, utilization instructions, installation procedures, reporting issues, facilitating contributions, and much more.
+The README contains essential questions. utilization instructions, installation procedures, facilitating contributions, and much more.
+Never have the worry of thinking "I gotta build a professional Readme now" when you can utilize this generator to give you a generated tenplated based on your preferences

 ## Live Preview
 ![Image of preview](./Develop/Images/livePreview.png)